phpbb/chameleon/README.md

 3. Other/utilities

 By doing this we can break out the framework from the design.
-This is the main focus of Base-L. It provides you with the Core layer to easily include in your project and work off.
-We also provide a common utilities layer to start from.
+This is the main focus of Base-L. It provides you with the **Core** layer to easily include in your project and work off.
+We also provide a common **Utilities** layer to start from.

+The **Theme** however is left up to you!

 #### The Core
 This is essentially your **generic** and **base** layers he is reffering too as